 Here are nine incredibly epic human feats of strength, endurance and perseverance.
-These extraordinary (and by some measures insane) athletes pushed way past the limits and absolutely shattered records in doing so.
+These extraordinary (and by some measures insane) athletes pushed way past the limits that us, who enjoy our modest exercise routines could possibly imagine.
+These nine have completely and absolutely shattered records in doing so.
 Whether it be running or swimming the farthest, jumping the highest, diving the deepest, or playing the longest, these athletes all share one thing in common; they have proven that through dedication, mental toughness and the refusal to take “no” for an answer, humans can achieve nearly anything.

 Longest Nonstop Run – 350 miles